wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot_Flow.md

   - Click Edit in the upper corner
   - Drag a new Data Parser node into the flow above Append Conversation
   - Delete the **onSuccess** node connector from HTTP Request and attach it to the new Data Parser node
-  - Connect both red node edges from the Data Parser to the Live Chat on In-App Messanger
+  - Connect both red node edges from the Data Parser to the Live Chat on In-App Messenger
   - Open the Data Parser node
     > Input: Task Bot > taskbot.entities
     >
-    > Sample Body: the data that you coppied from Request Catcher
+    > Sample Body: the data that you copied from Request Catcher
     >
     > Click Parse
     >